QUESTIONS ABOUT THE STUDY

 - Step 3 – COMPLETE – Develop a short list of potential corridors and begin detailed engineering, field investigations, agency coordination, public involvement and financial analysis

-- Step 4 – IN PROGRESS – Identify a preliminary preferred alternative and present the DEIS for public review and comment
+- Step 4 – COMPLETE – Identify a preliminary preferred alternative and present the DEIS for public review and comment

 - Step 5 – Address public and agency comments on the preferred alternative, publish an FEIS and receive a ROD from FHWA